pigiacomelli/pigiacomelli/README.md

 Student at 42 Porto and Economics student at the Faculty of Economics of the University of Porto (FEP).

-I’m interested in full-spectrum engineering — from memory management and algorithms in C to mobile applications integrated with AI services.
-I focus on understanding systems deeply: architecture, data modeling, performance, and real-world impact.
+I focus on full-spectrum engineering — from memory management and algorithms in C to scalable mobile applications integrated with AI services.
+I care about architecture, data modeling, performance, and building systems that solve real problems.

 ---